Olympic Triathlon Training - Elite

 Example Training Plan & Programs

-The intensity for each session is given in terms of a percentage of the event distance target time. e.g. run for 40 minutes at race pace +15%.
-If the athlete's target time for the 10 km is 36 minutes then at race pace + 15% their time for 10 km would be 42 minutes 18 seconds (36 ÷ 0.85).
-This equates to running at 4 minutes 12 seconds pace per kilometre and in 40 minutes, you would cover approx 9.5 kilometres.
+The intensity of each session is given in terms of a percentage of the event distance target time. e.g. run for 40 minutes at race pace +15%.
+If the athlete's target time for the 10 km is 36 minutes, then at race pace + 15% their time for 10 km would be 42 minutes 18 seconds (36 ÷ 0.85).
+This equates to running at 4 minutes 12 seconds pace per kilometre and in 40 minutes, you would cover approx. 9.5 kilometres.